 - Cerebro – AI for Nurse Staffing – Day and night, hospitals require high-quality clinical staff for their patients.
 To meet their needs, hospitals increasingly rely on inefficient, insufficient staffing agencies.
 The agencies rarely find all of the necessary staff or only after a long delay.
 At the same time, agencies treat themselves to high margins instead of rewarding the clinicians’ valuable work.

 Cerebro offers a solution: a faster, responsive healthcare labor marketplace — one that connects healthcare facilities with verified, ready-to-work clinicians.
 Specifically, Cerebro offers acute care facilities:

 - Faster fill times.
 Clinicians on the Cerebro platform use a mobile app which enables them to find and request shifts.
 It’s fast and easy.
 The app also uses AI to notify clinicians of new assignments that are an especially good fit.

 - Higher fill rates.
 Clinicians on Cerebro can expect to pay up to 30% more than with staffing agencies because Cerebro takes a smaller commission than traditional agencies.
-Hence Cerebro is able to attract a larger pool of talented clinicians.
+Hence Cerebro can attract a larger pool of talented clinicians.

 Most of us are used to chatting with our phones using Siri about the latest sports scores, or Alexa to turn on music, but how comfortable are we discussing private medical issues with chat-bots that may not all the information in their database.
 Here are a few more companies that come to mind…